AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

      * If this option is enabled and dimmed, your Analytics administrator requires SSO authentication in order to access all public links.

    * **[!UICONTROL Require Password]:** Require people with the link to specify a password prior to accessing the Analysis Workspace project.
+This provides an additional level of security to your project.

      If you select this option, specify a password.
 Remember to share this password along with the project link when you share it with others. <!--go through this workflow and see how it works.-->

-   This provides an additional level of security to your project.

      If this option is enabled and dimmed, your Analytics administrator requires all public links to be password protected.
 Analytics administrators can set this preference for the company, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).

 1. Next to the **[!UICONTROL Share with anyone (no login required)]** field, click the **Copy link** icon to copy the link to your system clipboard.

+1. Share the link with the people you want to have access to the project.
+For example, you can paste the link as send it in an email.

    Any person you share the link with can view the Analysis Workspace project.
 If you chose to require a password, you must also share the password with anyone you want to access the link.

-1. Click **[!UICONTROL Close]**.
+1. Select **[!UICONTROL Close]** to close the share dialog box.
 Your changes are automatically saved. <!-- True? -->

 ## Share projects in the Project manager {#Manager}